 First, the pattern of Scripture also supports keeping kids in the service.
 In the OT, children were included in the corporate worship of the covenant community to hear the word of the Lord (Ex.
 12:24-27; Deut.
 31:9-13; Josh.
 8:30-35; Neh.
 8:1-8ff.; 12:43).
 The reason?
 Deuteronomy 31:12 “…that they may hear and learn to fear the Lord your God, and be careful to do all the words of this law.”
 Then, in Acts 2:39 Peter proclaims that the promise of forgiveness of sins through repentance and faith, and the gift of the Holy Spirit, “is for you and for your children and for all who are far off, everyone whom the Lord our God calls to himself.”

 Second, in the letters written to the Ephesian and Colossian churches, Paul addresses wives and husbands, parents and children, bondservants and masters (Eph 6:1-9; Col 3:18-4:2).
-This suggests that children were present in the congregations where these letters were being read (cf. Col 4:16)!
+This suggests that children in churches under the New Covenant were present in the congregations where these letters were being read (cf. Col 4:16)!